vandjac/Logic-PCB/README.md

     - XNOR
 * The design shall electrically demonstrate each logic gate.
 * The design shall include a silk screen that captures all of the logic gate truth tables.
-* The design shall include 2 inputs for each logic gate
+* The design shall include 2 inputs for each logic gate.
 #### Flip Flops
 * The design shall implement a minimum of one (1) flip-flop.
 * The design shall electrically demonstrate all implemented flip-flops.